The talibé children of Senegal

 The Government’s Stance

-In summary, the talibé children of Senegal exist as a result of an ancient practice of religious education which, although historically respected, has become problematic in many cases.
-This has raised questions about child exploitation and the talibé children's right to a decent education and a safe childhood.
+In summary, the talibé children of Senegal exist as a result of an ancient practice of religious education which, although historically respected, has transformed into a problematic situation in many cases, raising questions about child exploitation and their right to a decent education and a protected childhood.

 Given the above, it is self-evident that urgent action is required.
 Together, we can help the talibé children break out of this cycle of exploitation and allow them hope for a better life.
 See below for how you can support us and make a difference in the lives of these children.